meilisearch/specifications/text/0118-search-api.md

 Contains the location of each occurrence of queried terms across all fields.
 The `_matchesInfo` object is added to a document when `matches` search parameter is specified to true.

-The beginning of a matching term within a field is indicated by start, and its length by length.
+The beginning of a matching term within a field is indicated by `start`, and its `length` by length.

+`start` and `length` are measured in bytes and not the number of characters.
+For example, `ü` represents two bytes but one character.

 > See 1.2.1.11 `matches` section.